xantorohara/metalock/README.md

 ### @MetaLock
-It is possible to do locks similar to "Database Row level locking", but with ability to lock entities by some values, and when the given entity is not yet persisted in the database.
+It is possible to do locks similar to "Database Row level locking", but with ability to lock entities by some fields, and when the given entity is not yet persisted in the database.
 ```java
 @MetaLock(name = "Record", param = "recordKey")